 It is a common opinion that wage-differentials between groups with long and short educations have diminished in Sweden.
 It has often been argued that those with university degrees have been the "losers" in terms of wage increases during the seventies.
 This opinion is confirmed by the information provided in Figure 4.
 The wages predicted by the wage equations for individuals with 9 and 15 years of schooling, respectively, are presented.
-In both cases continuous work experience from the end of school (16 and 22 years of age, respectively) is assumed.
+In both cases continuous work experience from the end of school (16 and 22 years of age, respectively) are assumed.
+Figure 4 shows that a marked decline in the wage differentials has taken place.
+Furthermore, it seems as if most of the relative improvement for those with low schooling took place between 1968 and 1974.